FREE Books for Your Classroom Library

 Half-Price Books is committed to providing books to classrooms and nonprofit organizations for FREE!
 From Summer Book Bags to stocking your classroom library, check out how to keep your students surrounded by high-quality, high-interest books year-round!

-Who Can Request Books?
+Who Can Request Books For Their Classroom Library?

-Classrooms with a literacy focus and 501(c)3 non-profit organizations
+Classrooms with a literacy focus and 501(c)3 non-profit organizations can requests books for their classroom library.

-Steps for Acquiring Free Books
+Steps for Acquiring Free Books For Your Classroom Library.

 - Call your local Half Price Book Store to confirm they participate.